million-views/packages/deepstate/README.md

 - **Maintain Signal Semantics:** Use the `$` prefix as an escape hatch to access the native signal instance for advanced performance tuning and debugging.
 - **Attach Actions:** A fluent API to attach actions that receive a store and do whatever operation with it.
+Supports both synchronous and asynchronous actions.

-`@m5nv/deepstate` makes working with `@preact/signals` more natural and intuitive, offering a refined API that respects the original signals model while improving the developer experience.
+`@m5nv/deepstate` makes working with `@preact/signals` natural and intuitive, offering a refined API that respects the original signals model while improving the developer experience.

 ---